TheLabbingProject/pylabber/README.md

 within the project's root directory.

 You will then have a running container exposed on port 8000.
 In order to connect to the admin interface visit: `https://localhost:8000/admin` and sign-in as with "admin" as the username and password.

-## About

-The purpose of _pylabber_ is to give researchers the power to manage and share their data in an open and easy manner.
-No more hard-drives with valuable data forgotten in random laboratories' drawers, no more in-house, untested and unmaintained scripts to inefficiently query your data, stored locally in some makeshift directory structure.
-It is meant to give a unified and community-based solution for all of the vacuous technical work researchers often have to overcome instead of doing **research**.